Commentary by Melissa Freeman MD, PGY-2

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 These posts focus on evidenced based answers to clinical questions related to patients seen by our …

 Welcome to HotSpots, a new feature of Clinical Correlations.
 In this series, we intend to highlight unique websites of interest to the medical profession.
-Feel free to make suggestions for sites that should be …
+Feel free to make suggestions for sites that should …

 Diseases 2.0 – Bringing you the latest updates on disease pathophysiology and treatment